Real Estate

 • via a combination of rain collection (in season) and local water delivery by truck.

-None of these provide provide the constant pressure needed to move the water effectively around your property’s pipework, and especially for use in upstairs showers and taps on second or third story rooms, and to have sufficient pressure to water your garden with a hose or sprinkler, for example.
+None of these methods provide provide the constant pressure needed to move the water effectively around your property’s pipework.
+Good pressure is needed especially for use in showers and taps situated on the second or third story of a property, and to water your garden with a hose or pressure-driven sprinkler.

 The importance of your home’s cistern

-Almost all properties in Mexico have a cistern to collect and store water—regardless of whether you get water from a mains-fed system, a communal feed, rain water collection, or a combination.
+Almost all properties in Mexico have a cistern to collect and store water—regardless of whether you get water from a mains-fed system, a communal feed, rain water collection, or a combination of these.

 The low pressure water feed from the mains-fed and communal water distribution systems is sufficient to fill these underground water storage areas, usually via a pipe that runs just below the surface of the street level.
-(Mains-fed systems might have sufficient pressure to fill a tank on a low roof, but you ought not count on this.)
+(Mains-fed systems in some places might have sufficient pressure to fill a tank on a low roof, but you ought not to count on this.)

 If you have water deliveries made by truck and/or collect rainwater during the rainy season, that water will be channeled into your property’s cistern.